uym2/MinVar-Rooting/README.md

   -v, --version         Show FastRoot version and exit -x MAXITER, --maxIter MAXITER
-                        Maximum number of iterations to run cvxopt
+                        Maximum number of iterations to run cvxopt -a, --annotations     Adds annotations to the specified tree -A ALTERNATIVES, --alternatives ALTERNATIVES
+                        Returns the specified number of alternative tree rootings
 ```

 NOTE: `FastRoot.py` works for a list of trees